ds300/jxi/readme.md

-jxi is undergoing heave modifications.
+jxi is undergoing heavy modifications